Curragh Chase

 Visitor Facilities And Travel

-Curragh Chase Forest Park is located between Adare and Askeaton, accessible from the N21 Limerick to Tralee road and signposted from the R518 regional road.
-The park offers car parking, public toilets, and picnic areas for visitors.
+Curragh Chase Forest Park is located between the villages of Kilcornan and Askeaton in County Limerick, accessible from the N69 road and signposted from the regional road network.
+[1] The park offers car parking, public toilets, and picnic areas for visitors.
 A caravan and camping park within the grounds provides overnight accommodation options.
 The trails are well-maintained, with the Lake Trail suitable for wheelchairs and pushchairs, while other routes require moderate fitness levels.
 The nearby heritage village of Adare, often called Ireland's prettiest village, offers restaurants, shops, and additional attractions.
-Limerick city is approximately 20 kilometers distant, providing full tourist services and transport connections.
+Limerick city is approximately 22 kilometers distant, providing full tourist services and transport connections.

 Conservation And Sustainability